abdulmoizazher/abdulmoizazher/README.md

-# Hi! 👋 I'm Abdul Mueed
+# Hi! 👋 I'm Abdul Moiz Azher

 ## 🎓 Introduction
 A undergraduate student pursuing Software Engineering at the NED university of engineering and technology. motivated learner hungry for more experience and making new projects